 • HACSB delayed by six months the termination of assistance for any household whose six-month transition period was scheduled to end between April 1 and September 30, 2020.

-Emergency operations have ended and have returned to normal operations.
+Emergency operations have ended, and normal operations have resumed.
 Emergency operations may be reenacted in the future in response to a resurgence of the current pandemic or another local disaster, emergency, or other crisis situation.